 7(a) loans – According to the SBA, these loans go up to a maximum of $5 million.
 SBA 7(a) loans are all-purpose and can be used for working capital, buying equipment, refinancing existing debt, buying a building or land and constructing your own building.
 These loans are not available to launch a new business, however, as they are meant to expand existing businesses.

 SBA Express loans – For Express loans, the SBA tries to speed up the approval process, making their decision within 36 hours.
 You may still need to wait on the actual lender to approve the loan, however, which can take weeks or months.
 Express loans go up to a maximum of $350,000.
 They also typically charge a higher interest rate than 7(a) loans.

 Microloans – These are smaller loans that max out at $50,000.
-Banks typically do not offer loans this small, so these are usually offered by community lenders and nonprofits.
-Because these are smaller loan amounts, they are usually processed quickly, pending the lender’s approval process.
+These small loans are often offered only by community lenders and nonprofits.
+A smaller loan can often be processed faster than other types of SBA loans.
 Microloans can be used to start a new business, buy equipment, buy inventory and provide working capital for an existing business.

 Additionally, the SBA offers a number of loans and resources for businesses including funds for businesses recovering from a natural disaster, businesses that work in exporting, women- and minority-owned businesses and businesses owned by veterans.

 SBA Loan Requirements